How it started and a few records?

 - Till date, there is no record that a horse more than 18 years of age has won the race.

 - A racehorse on an average weighs 1000 pounds, and the recorded that is lowest for a jockey is 49 pounds.

-- The highest aged jockey was Levi Barlingume, who raced till 80 years of age, which was till 1932.
+- The highest aged jockey was Levi Barlingume, who raced till 80 years of age, which was until 1932.

 - Humorist was the winner of the Epsom Derby in 1921 that ran with only one lung.

-If you are one of the group who think that horse racing is not very animal friendly , and they have stopped putting money in it.
+If you are one of the groups who thinks that horse racing is not very animal-friendly, and they have stopped putting money in it.
 You have options to participate in other sports or you can play casino games at Betfair to get the same thrilling experience.